GoldandBlack - Milton Wright catching on as Purdue's No. 2 pass-catching option

 Wright’s play has been a big reason why the Boilermakers rank No. 6 in the Big Ten in total offense (421.0 ypg) and boast the No. 1 passing attack (326.5 ypg).
 And the 6-3, 195-pound Louisville, Ky., native will likely need to shine on Saturday if the Boilermakers want to take down No. 23 Northwestern in a battle of unbeatens at 5 p.m.
 ET on BTN.

 Wright got his feet wet last season as a true freshman, making 13 receptions for 186 yards and a TD.
 But the touted four-star recruit often was inconsistent when it came to catching the ball.
-To that end, Wright watched all of drops from last season.
+To that end, Wright watched his drops from last season, when he had three according to Pro Football Focus.
+But a few were crucial.

 “Every single one of them,” he said.
 “Every single one, especially in Wisconsin.
 You know, all of my drops, I looked at them.
 I want to be better than I was last year and I want to emphasize that for this year.”